 Athletes who follow exhaustive workouts for muscle hypertrophy, strength, or endurance require much higher dosages of vitamin C than the recommended daily intake.
 Vitamin C promotes muscle growth and recovery, as it neutralizes exercise-induced free radicals.

-But, only vitamin C from food is beneficial for athletes.
+Only vitamin C from food is beneficial for athletes, though.
 Extremely high amounts of vitamin C from dietary supplements may have detrimental effects on muscle growth and physical performance.

 Raspberries help athletes sleep better at night